What is Intra Cytoplasmic Sperm Injection(ICSI) treatment?

 Meanwhile, the sperms are collected from the semen sample of the male partner.
 These sperms are washed and a single best sperm is chosen.

 This sperm is injected carefully into the cytoplasm of the egg by using very fine needles.
 The entire procedure of fertilization is carried out under a very powerful microscope.

 This fertilized egg is then placed in the incubator.
 Such an egg begins to show signs of fertilization after 24 hrs.
 The egg continues to divide and form an embryo.

 When the embryo is 3 days old having 8 cells, it is ready to be transferred to the uterus.
 Or the transfer may be done on day 5 and is called a Blastocyst transfer.

 If you’re just having one embryo transferred (called elective single embryo transfer, or eSET), having a blastocyst transfer can improve your chances of a successful, healthy, single baby.
 If all goes well, an embryo will attach to your uterus wall and continue to grow to become your baby.
 After about two weeks, you will be able to take a pregnancy test.

 What are the risks associated with ICSI?

 You may have a higher risk of congenital conditions in your baby.
 During natural conception, only the hardiest sperm manage to break through the membrane of an egg to fertilize it.
-Weaker sperm don’t make it.
-But because ICSI bypasses this natural selection process, there’s an increased risk of rare genetic problems carried by the sperm being passed on to the child.
+Weaker sperm doesn’t make it.
+But because ICSI treatment bypasses this natural selection process, there’s an increased risk of rare genetic problems carried by the sperm being passed on to the child.
 Some but not all genetic problems can be tested for before you have the treatment.